-In the US, use of the Mitra device with blood is limited to research and non-diagnostic applications.
-In many countries outside the US, the Mitra device is approved as a remote blood sample collection device for some clinical applications, as referenced in some content.
+In the US, use of the Mitra device is limited to research and non-diagnostic applications.
+In many countries outside the US, the Mitra device can be used as a sample collection device for clinical diagnostic applications, as referenced in some content.

 Recent Posts by Christa Nuber: